Key Takeaways

 Supporting a child with ADHD who’s learning how to manage the emotional ups and downs of the condition can be challenging and isolating for parents.
 But know that you’re not alone, and you and your child can learn and practice healthy coping skills with the right support.

 At Rula, our network of diverse providers can help you find a compatible therapist who treats ADHD in children.
 Psychiatric services for medication management are also available.
-Rula makes it easy to find a provider who takes your insurance and is available to meet with you as early as this week.
+Rula makes it easy to find a provider who takes your insurance and is available to meet with you as soon as tomorrow.

 More From Rula